 With analysts recommending IT and business teams to choose more modular platforms to run ecommerce, and more vendors embracing microservices architecture, I predict we’ll see more and more online merchants (large and small) using them by 2022, and blending commerce with unconventional touchpoints like voice assistants, chatbots and in-store digital.”

 A good way to understand how headless commerce works is with concrete examples.
 We’ve put together a few examples of headless commerce solutions currently being offered.

 Elastic Path offers ecommerce architecture solutions, including APIs and headless commerce solutions.
 They also offer solutions for things like voice commerce and chatbots.
-Elastic Path partners with all types of different companies, from CRM to consulting to web hosting services to ensure you have the tools you need to make your ecommerce system work.
+Elastic Path partners with all types of different companies, from ecommerce CRMs to consulting to web hosting services to ensure you have the tools you need to make your ecommerce system work.

 Amplience is a headless commerce solution that also provides a content solution.
 With Amplience, your headless system can extend to both commerce and content.
-Their main focus is allowing ecommerce teams, including content managers and their teams, to work together to keep the content and ecommerce itself up to date and ensure a coherent and polished customer experience.
+Their main focus is allowing ecommerce teams, including content managers and their teams, to work together to keep the content and ecommerce side of things up to date and ensure a coherent and polished customer experience.
 This includes product attributes and classification, product page content, landing page content, and greater ease of development.

 Here’s how Amplience works to do this.

 This image shows one of Amplience’s add-ons, which allows ecommerce teams to easily create, update, and scale frontend menus, based on their classification and sorting model for products.
 There are separate tabs for production and development, allowing both developers and content teams to work from the same place.
 No matter what the frontend looks like, this menu will be consistent across all applications.
 The preview above shows the desktop view of how this looks in practice.